jhipster/generator-jhipster-nodejs/ROADMAP.md

 - [x] Eureka client (but there are some issues registering zuul routes in jhipster registry app)
 - [x] JWT authentication and role base method decorators
 - [x] Swagger documentation
+- [x] Monolithic generation with client generation (orchestration with dev and prod maven profile)

 ## To DO

-- [ ] Monolithic generation with client generation (need orchestration with pom)
+- [ ] Overwrite standard README.md (for every application type) with new instruction for project structure
 - [ ] Delete unuseful java questions not supported
 - [ ] Unit tests: both for the blueprint and for generated project
 - [ ] DTOs based rest api